 Save the Boundary Waters

-Out-of-state mining companies are pushing to conduct a toxic new form of mining, called sulfide mining right outside of the Boundary Waters and near Lake Superior.
-Runoff from sulfide mining can create toxic sulfuric acid and cause mercury contamination—both of which could leach into the Boundary Waters.
-We need the EPA to make sure we don't risk this natural treasure by allowing dangerous sulfide mining in the area.
+Mining companies are pushing to conduct a toxic new form of mining, called sulfide mining, right next to the Boundary Waters.
+Runoff from sulfide mining can create toxic sulfuric acid and cause mercury contamination—both of which could flow into the Boundary Waters and pollute this precious area.
+We need President Obama to make sure we don't risk this natural treasure by allowing dangerous sulfide mining in Boundary Waters watershed.

 Mining threatens to pollute the Boundary Waters

-- Out of state mining companies are already conducting exploratory drilling right outside the Boundary Waters.
+- Out-of-state mining companies are already doing exploratory drilling right outside the Boundary Waters.

 Together, we can win

-Supporters like you make it possible for our staff to conduct research, make our case to the media, testify in St. Paul and Washington, D.C., and demonstrate the public support necessary to deliver the protections we need for the Boundary Waters.
+Members and supporters like you make it possible for our staff to do research, make our case to the media, testify in St. Paul and Washington, D.C., and demonstrate the public support necessary to deliver the protections we need for places like the Boundary Waters.

 Key facts